onkar-03/Build-Responsive-Real-World-Websites-with-HTML-and-CSS/04 - Design Rules and Framework/# Design.md

 - stroke : #087f5b

 _Using stroke property to outline the icons with green matching the overall theme , color and structure of the page_

+### Adding Visual Assistance to Text using Icons in best selling chair section

+- Adding suitable Icons to list Items according to their text
+- class named as : chair-icon
+- Height & width : 24px
+- stroke : #087f5b